Knockback2003/alarmbox/README.md

 * BLUE LED PIN: 0
 * INPUT PORT: 2

-* The input port wroks as pushdown-resistor.
-The esp gets triggert, if the voltage from pin 2 fell down.
+* The input port works as a pushdown resistor.
+The ESP gets triggered, if the voltage from pin 2 falls.

 * !
-If you wont to youse it also for a Aribus P8GR you must connect Pin 2 to the left relay pin (on front view to the homestation) and the right relay pin to ground on the ESP !
+If you want to youse it also for an Airbus P8GR you must connect Pin 2 to the left relay pin (on front view to the homestation) and the right relay pin to the ground on the ESP!

 ## Configuration